onomondo/onomondo-eim/README.md

 ﻿# onomondo-eim
 onomondo-eim is an erlang based eIM (Remote provisioning and management of the eUICC in IoT Devices, see also SGP.31) implementation.
-Besides an ES9+ (SMDP+) and an ESipa (IPAd) interface it also features a REST API that allows an API user to perform management tasks on the eUICC (profile download, execution of PSMOs and eCOs).
+Besides an ES9+ (SMDP+) and an ESipa (IPAd) interface it also features a REST API that allows an API user to perform management tasks on the eUICC (profile download, execution of PSMOs, eCOs and eUICC data requests).

 Interfaces
 ----------